12138166/died-project/README.md

 Filtering & cleaning:
 Confidence thresholds and text cleaning (e.g., removing row numbers from "Supplier Name") can be adjusted inside extract_data_from_image_by_coordinates.

+## Disclaimer

+This repository is intended as a template for building your own ETL pipeline between Snowflake and Dropbox.

+Always make sure:
+- Your use of data complies with your data provider’s terms and conditions.
+- You keep all credentials in a secure place and never commit them to git.